 Students will be in full uniform including correct footwear.
 There can be no exceptions.
 On each student’s timetable will be their PE lesson(s).
 On the day(s) a student has PE & Sport (in the normal school day) and because we will not be making use of the PE changing rooms, students should come to school wearing their PE uniform and keep it on all day.
 Students are permitted to wear, on top of their PE kit which is Alder branded T shirt and shorts, an Alder PE hoodie and track pants.
 This is a temporary measure.
 Alternatively, students can wear their blazer despite it not quite looking the part!
 The PE department have a number of second hand (but washed and dried!) black Alder PE hoodies available for a donation of £1.

 Students must bring a bag to school and their essential equipment.
 We are also encouraging all students to have some extra preferred equipment.
 It should be clean.
 Students are also encouraged to bring their own small and safe hand-sanitiser and must bring tissues each day to each lesson.
 We cannot lend equipment, unfortunately.
-We will update this information in August when we will explain the restrictions to the equipment for music and PE lessons and the meticulous cleaning of school equipment that will be taking place.
+Lockers will not be accessible until further notice.

 Uniform and Equipment